papers-we-love/papers-we-love.github.io/source/2016-02-18-matt-aderath-scalable-bootstrap.html.markdown

 ---
-title: "Matt Aderath on A Scalable Bootstrap for Massive Data"
+title: "Matt Adereth on A Scalable Bootstrap for Massive Data"
 date: 2016-02-18
 author: Joshua
 category: video
 tags: meetup, video
 label: Video
-description: "Matt Aderath on A Scalable Bootstrap for Massive Data | Marios Assiotis on Throttling Utilities in the IBM DB2 Universal DB Server"
+description: "Matt Adereth on A Scalable Bootstrap for Massive Data | Marios Assiotis on Throttling Utilities in the IBM DB2 Universal DB Server"
 ogp:
   og:
-    description: "Matt Aderath on A Scalable Bootstrap for Massive Data | Marios Assiotis on Throttling Utilities in the IBM DB2 Universal DB Server"
+    description: "Matt Adereth on A Scalable Bootstrap for Massive Data | Marios Assiotis on Throttling Utilities in the IBM DB2 Universal DB Server"
   fb:
-    description: "Matt Aderath on A Scalable Bootstrap for Massive Data | Marios Assiotis on Throttling Utilities in the IBM DB2 Universal DB Server"
+    description: "Matt Adereth on A Scalable Bootstrap for Massive Data | Marios Assiotis on Throttling Utilities in the IBM DB2 Universal DB Server"
 ---

 <iframe class="video" width="560" height="315" src="https://www.youtube.com/embed/Wsly7pIuGsI" frameborder="0" allowfullscreen></iframe>